-Where possible, the RH Program and the CAB encourage partnerships and collaboration amongst groups servicing homeless or at imminent risk of homeless individuals and families
+Where possible, the RH Program and the CAB encourage partnerships and collaboration amongst groups servicing homeless or individuals and families at imminent risk of homeless.

-Capital projects that preserve stock, enhance accessibility and supports is a priority for the region.
+Capital projects that preserve stock, create new units, enhance accessibility and supports is a priority for the region.